Nauzeous/compsci-notes/compsci notes/managing data/Hashing.md

 The reason that hashing is not the same as encryption is that multiple inputs can produce the same hashed output, meaning that the original value cannot be entirely determined by the hash value, but instead narrowed down

+many values can produce the same hash value, as it is a one-way function.
+This is referred to as a hash collision

 ### Why use hashing

 hashing is important for obscuring data to hack attacks